 However, that will give you extra time to admire the spectacular view over the city – you can see quite a long way from the top of the castle and you should be able to see the city in all its glory in the wonderful sunshine today.
 Hopefully, you have all brought sun cream!

-We’ll end the tour at the Information Kiosk, so I’ll just tell you a little but about the prices in case you are interesting in taking out membership.
+We'll end the tour at the Information Kiosk, so I'll just tell you a little bit about the prices in case you are interested in taking out membership.
 We actually have a special offer on at the moment so if you join, it costs £40 a year or £75 for a family with up to three children.
-It’s quite good value because members get free sandwiches in the coffee shop, and you can use visit any time whether or not you are entering the fort.
+It's quite good value because members get free sandwiches in the coffee shop, and you can use visit any time, whether or not you are entering the fort.